 Where an excavated material cannot be classified as VENM, it may be eligible for reuse under the excavated natural material order and exemption.

 Resource Recovery Orders (for generators and processors of the waste material)

 Resource recovery orders include conditions which generators and processors of waste must meet to supply the waste material for the purposes described above.
 These conditions may include material specifications, processing specifications, record-keeping, reporting and other requirements.
 All resource recovery orders are made under clause 93 of the Protection of the Environment Operations (Waste) Regulation 2014.

 Resource Recovery Exemptions (for receivers of the waste material)

 Resource recovery exemptions contain the conditions which receivers must meet to use waste for the purposes described above.
 These conditions may include requirements on how to re-use or apply the waste, as well as record-keeping, reporting and other requirements.
 All resource recovery exemptions are made under clauses 91 and 92 of the Protection of the Environment Operations (Waste) Regulation 2014.

 A Section 143 notice should accompany all material transported to locations other than a licensed landfill to demonstrate that responsibility for the material has lawfully been transferred from the generator, via the transporter to the receiver.

 Resource recovery orders and exemptions do not release you from the relevant planning consent requirements.
 If you wish to use an order or exemption, it is your responsibility to seek any necessary development consents from Council.

 Any virgin excavated natural material or waste-derived fill material subject to a resource recovery exemption must be accompanied by documentation as to the material's compliance and must be provided to Council on request.
 Applicants should engage a suitably qualified environmental consultant to prepare a Resource Recovery Order/Exemption.
-Visit the How to get Development, Building and Environmental Health Advice page for more information.
+For more information, visit How to get Development, Building and Environmental Health Advice.